Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. First-Time Mother

-The first time a queen breeds it’s perfectly normal for them to have a smaller litter size.
-Think of it as nature’s way of easing a queen into motherhood.
+The first time a queen breeds, it may be normal for them to have a smaller litter size.
+You can think of it as nature’s way of easing a queen into motherhood.
 While it doesn’t matter too much for queens in the care of a human, for a wild cat, having fewer kittens to care for would make things easier the first time around.
+But in all reality, science does not have an answer for this at the moment, and we are left to speculate why and if this may be the case.

 Seriousness Low